-The global ﬁnancial system needs to intensify its response to the severe risks posed by environmental damage (notably from climate change) as well as channel capital effectively to accelerate the transition to a low-carbon, resilient and sustainable model of development.
+The global ﬁnancial system must intensify its response to the severe risks posed by climate change and to channel capital effectively to accelerate the transition to a low-carbon, resilient and sustainable model of development.

 Awareness of climate and sustainability factors is on the rise in the ﬁnancial sector.
 Market actors are beginning to incorporate the implications of a changing climate and the transition to a low-carbon economy into their banking, insurance and investment decisions.
 Policymakers and ﬁnancial authorities have also begun to take action, and are crafting new approaches to understand and address climate change and other environmental threats.

 In December 2017, eight leading central banks and supervisors announced they were assembling to form the Network for Greening the Financial System (NGFS).
-Since then, the NGFS has grown to more than 30 members and observers from Africa, Asia, the Americas and Europe.
+Since then, the NGFS has grown to more than 40 members and observers from Europe, Asia, Africa, and the Americas.
 The Network’s goal is “to help strengthen the global response required to meet the goals of the Paris Agreement and to enhance the role of the financial system to manage risks and to mobilize capital for green and low-carbon investments in the broader context of environmentally sustainable development”.
+It pursues this agenda through the work of three workstreams, focused on: (1) micro-prudential and supervisory issues; (2) macro-financial risks; and (3) scaling up green finance. insurance and investment decisions.
+Policymakers and ﬁnancial authorities have also begun to take action, and are crafting new approaches to understand and address climate change and other environmental threats.

 Details on the submission process and other frequently asked questions can be found here.